All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 The point is, despite noodle harassment existing, you should not worry about what others think while enjoying a rich, flavorful noodle dish.

-Whether you’re eating Japanese cup ramen from a convenience store, weird ramen flavors, or one of the delectable ramen dishes mentioned above, make sure to savor the mouth-watering taste and if you are up for it, give slurping noodles a try.
+Whether you’re eating Japanese cup ramen from a convenience store, weird ramen flavors, or one of the delectable ramen dishes mentioned above, savor the mouth-watering taste, and if you are up for it, give slurping noodles a try.

 Do you slurp your noodles?
-Does the sound bother you or is it natural to hear while eating noodles?
-Comment below to share your noodle slurping experience as well as your favorite Japanese noodle dish!
+Does the sound bother you, or is it natural to hear while eating noodles?
+Comment below to share your noodle slurping experience and favorite Japanese noodle dish!

 Enjoy Delicious Japanese Candy And Snacks Every Month!